Shawshank redemption character analysis

 I guess I just miss my friend.

-Namely, an encounter with Andy Dufresne (subsequent to the 20th anniversary in jail) is to be the trigger point for RED to live life in it’s possible full, to shape himself and not to put one’s life on the shelf.
-His initial mission ins Shawshank was to perform as a person, who gets everything for a 20% revenue.
-After twenty years in jail, a friendship with Andy is now to become his routine, his life indeed, and the purpose of all goings.
-The two play chess, renew the roof, do mutual (with Andy’s prerogative) business with the taxes for the warden and guards, built up a library, take Tommy under patronage, share meals, read letters from Brooks.
+Namely, an encounter with Andy Dufresne (after the 20th anniversary in jail) is the trigger point for RED to live life to its fullest, to shape himself, and not to put one’s life on the shelf.
+His initial mission in Shawshank was to perform as a person who gets everything for a 20% revenue.
+After twenty years in jail, a friendship with Andy has now become his routine, his life indeed, and the purpose of all goings.
+The two play chess, renew the roof, do mutual (with Andy’s prerogative) business with the taxes for the warden and guards, build up a library, take Tommy under patronage, share meals, and read letters from Brooks.
 Thanks to Andy, Red finally takes advantage of a mouth harmonica, although he had a thousand possibilities to do this years before.
-Red feels dependence on the walls of Shawshank not due to some sophisticated design of the system, but because the walls of this prison now are appreciated as his home, his life, his routine.
+Red feels dependent on the walls of Shawshank, not due to some sophisticated design of the system, but because the walls of this prison are now appreciated as his home, his life, and his routine.